Pest Resources

 But they can and will climb your walls to get to you.

-This spiderman-esque ability enables them to effortlessly pass by any bed bug traps you may have enclosed around your bed.
+An adult bed bug can climb and grip due to its tarsal claws and tibial pads that enable them to pass by any bed bug traps you may have enclosed around your bed.

-There are several ways bed bugs go to your bed, but most commonly they will climb along your bed frame, walls, or furniture.
+Bed bugs go to your bed in several ways, but most commonly, they will get along your bed frame, walls, or furniture.
 Contrary to popular belief, these pests do not live exclusively in beds.
-Instead, they prefer dark spaces where it’s difficult to see them, such as rugs or cracks between floorboards.
+Some bed bugs might, after eating, find dark spaces where it’s difficult to see them, such as rugs or cracks between baseboards.

-Bed Bugs thrive off of human blood, so if they find a food source (i.e, you), that’s where they will most likely have their nest and begin infestation.
+Bed Bugs thrive on human blood, so if they find a food source (i.e., you), that’s where they will most likely have their nest and begin an infestation.

-To prevent bed bugs from settling in your mattress, we strongly recommend purchasing a mattress protector.
-However, although bed bugs can’t happily reside in your bed, they will most likely hide in small crevices nearby, i.e. bed frame or wall cracks.
+We strongly recommend purchasing a mattress protector to prevent bed bugs from settling into your mattress.
+However, although bed bugs can’t happily reside in your bed mattresses, they will most likely crawl and hide in small crevices nearby, i.e., bed frames, in your box spring, or in wall cracks.

-Other ways bed bugs can move around is to latch onto your belongings, such as luggage, clothes, and backpacks.
+Another way bed bugs can move around is to crawl onto your belongings on vacation, such as luggage, clothes, and backpacks.
+In a hotel, place your luggage on the suitcase stand rather than on the floor.

 Simply put – Where you go, they go.